 - IV.
 Introduction to Valuation

 - V.Specific Issues Relating to Valuation Approaches

 - Contingent Claims or Options Theory

 ATTY.
-MARK S. GORRICETA is the Managing Partner and Head of the Corporate Group of Gorriceta Africa Cauton & Saavedra.
-His expertise include Capital Markets, Mergers & Acquisitions, Securities Law and Taxation.
-He is also a Legal Counsel to many of the largest and most impactful tech and on-line companies in the Philippines.
+MARK S. GORRICETA is the Managing Partner and head of the Corporate Group of Gorriceta Africa Cauton & Saavedra.
+He is a well-recognized expert in the fields of Capital Markets, Securities Law, Mergers & Acquisitions and Technology Law.
+His experience is built on securities offerings, restructuring, and cross-border acquisitions.